sjfke/ocp-sample-flask-helm/README.md

 Demonstrates how to create a Helm chart using Docker containers from [Podman built Flask Docker container, deployed to OpenShift](https://github.com/sjfke/ocp-sample-flask-docker) used to demonstrate deployment of Python web applications to OpenShift 4 using Podman.

+The simple [Python Flask web application used](https://github.com/sjfke/ocp-sample-flask-docker) which is going to be deployed using helm, is implemented using the Flask web framework and executed using ``gunicorn``, and provides static ``Lorem Ipsum`` pages in various styles.

-The [ocp-sample-flask-docker containers are on DockerHub](https://hub.docker.com/repository/docker/sjfke/ocp-sample-flask-docker), notice there are three version
+Various pre-built [docker containers are available on DockerHub](https://hub.docker.com/repository/docker/sjfke/ocp-sample-flask-docker), notice there are three version
 ``v.0.1.0``, ``v.0.1.1`` and ``v.0.1.2`` which are identical apart from the version number at the bottom of the displayed page.

-A ``Helm chart`` is generated for  ``v.0.1.0`` and then changed to support the other versions to demonstrate [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) and [helm rollback](https://helm.sh/docs/helm/helm_rollback/)
+A ``Helm chart`` will be generated for  ``v.0.1.0`` and then changed to support the other versions to demonstrate [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) and [helm rollback](https://helm.sh/docs/helm/helm_rollback/)

-## Deployment Steps
+## OpenShift Environment

 The deployment was tested using *Red Hat CodeReady Containers* (CRC) details of which can be found here: